yazanziyad98/Gov_DWH_Pipeline/README.md

 The same MiNiFi canvas hosts two structurally independent ingest paths:

-**(1) Primary, routine incremental capture**
+**(1) Primary: routine incremental capture**

 ```
 QueryDatabaseTableRecord (per source table)
-    │  • Table_Name = <source_table>
+    |  - Table_Name = <source_table>
-    │  • Maximum-Value Columns = message_num
+    |  - Maximum-Value Columns = message_num
-    │  • Record Writer = AvroRecordSetWriter
+    |  - Record Writer = AvroRecordSetWriter
-    ▼
+    v
-Remote Process Group → <central-nifi-host>:S2S Input Port
+Remote Process Group -> <central-nifi-host>:S2S Input Port
 ```

 One `QueryDatabaseTableRecord` instance per source table.
 The processor tracks the watermark of `message_num` in its persistent state, so each cycle picks up only rows with `message_num > last_seen`.
-No external state store needed; it's handled by MiNIFi's local state.
+No external state store needed; it is handled by MiNiFi's local state.

-**(2) Fallback, disaster recovery from CSV snapshots**
+**(2) Fallback: disaster recovery from CSV snapshots**

 ```
 ExecuteSQL (probe / fetch from source MySQL)
-    │
+    |
-    ├── success ─► (terminate, The other flow will handle it)
+    |-- success -> (terminate: the primary flow handles it)
-    │
+    |
-    └── failure ─► FetchFile (per table, points at CSV backup on edge disk)
+    +-- failure -> FetchFile (per table, points at CSV backup on edge disk)
-                       │
+                       |
-                       ▼
+                       v
-                   Remote Process Group → <central-nifi-host>:S2S Input Port
+                   Remote Process Group -> <central-nifi-host>:S2S Input Port
 ```

-When the source MySQL is unreachable, `ExecuteSQL`'s `failure` relationship routes the flowfile to `FetchFile`, which reads the latest CSV snapshot from local disk.
-The CSV snapshots themselves are produced and rotated by a **cron job on the customer's operating system**, fully outside this pipeline's responsibility.
+When the source MySQL is unreachable, `ExecuteSQL`'s failure relationship routes to `FetchFile`, which reads the latest CSV snapshot from local disk.
+The CSV snapshots are produced and rotated by a **cron job on the customer's operating system**, fully outside this pipeline's responsibility.
 From the central NiFi's perspective, the failover is invisible.

 ---